scaidermern/piCamBot/README.md

   - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)
   - [PyInotify](https://github.com/dsoprea/PyInotify)

-To install the necessary software on Raspbian, Debian or a similar distribution use the following commands:
+To install the necessary software on Raspberry Pi OS, Debian or a similar distribution use the following commands:
 - as root:
   - `apt install python3-rpi.gpio` (optional, for PIR or buzzer support)
   - `apt install python3-pip`